GitLab Commands

 ]

-The IDF CI tool provides commands for managing artifacts in GitLab pipelines.
-The idf-ci gitlab commands allow you to download artifacts from a GitLab pipeline or upload artifacts to S3 storage associated with a GitLab project.
+Use these commands to download artifacts from pipelines or upload artifacts to S3 storage associated with a GitLab project.

 Prerequisites